ZezeSheep/exerciciosSQL/README.md

-# exerciciosSQL
+# SQL exercises
- É um repositório com exercícios de SQL
+ It's the answer for some SQL problems of https://www.beecrowd.com.br/